 Since Jack Dorsey sent out the first tweet in 2006, Twitter has revolutionized the way people broadcast and learn about significant personal and public news stories.
 The social media channel has become so prevalent in President Trump’s daily professional routine that some call his presidency the first “Twitter Presidency.”
 While it has made news and people seemingly more accessible, (hence the attraction for foreign powers to use Twitter in their spying attempts), Twitter’s impact as an information source has (maybe inevitably) grown to distract us, slowing our productivity.
+It has also become a way to knowingly or unknowingly spread misinformation, even from the highest of offices of authority.
 So, to tweet or not to tweet?
 That seems to be the question.

 Here are three reasons why Twitter is a life-enhancing tool and three reasons why it does more harm than good.